 Key instrument of control

-The programme plan must be approved by Mistra’s CEO.
-This must be done before the programme can requisition funds, unless Mistra decides otherwise.
-Thereafter, the programme plan must be updated annually and approved by Mistra.
-The plan is an appendix to the programme agreement.
+The programme plan must be approved by Mistra’s CEO in writing.
+This approval must, moreover, be given before the programme or research centre can requisition funds.
+The programme plan must be updated annually, and every new version needs to be approved by Mistra.
+Every new version of the programme plan must be inserted as an appendix to the programme agreement.
 The structure of the programme plan and the annual updating requirements are described below.

 Examples of deliverables

 - Journal articles, books, models or syntheses of the current state of knowledge in a particular area.

 - PhD and licentiate graduates who have been trained in the programme.

 - Research-based inputs for wording of legislation and other control instruments in Sweden, within the EU and elsewhere.

 - Research documentation for international negotiations.

 - Straightforward syntheses of current knowledge for decision makers at various levels (policy briefs) or for asset managers wishing to invest in a more sustainable direction (investor briefs).

 - Prototypes for innovative products or documentation for developing new services that can help reduce environmental pressures.